Troubleshoot bot configuration issues

 Channel configuration issues

-It's possible that channel configuration parameters have been set incorrectly or have changed externally.
-For example, a bot has configured the Facebook channel for a particular page and the page was later deleted.
+It's possible that channel configuration parameters, such as the bot's username and password have been set incorrectly or have changed externally.
+For example, a bot was configured with the Facebook channel for a particular page and the page was later deleted.
 The simplest solution is remove the channel and redo the channel configuration anew.

 The links below provide instructions for configuring channels supported by the Bot Framework: